 The Authority adopts its budget on an annual basis.
-The budget is based upon the Authority's goals and its operating programs.
-The budget as adopted constitutes the legal authority for expenditure.
+The budget is based upon the Authority's operating programs at the level of funding sources available.
+The budget as adopted constitutes the legal authority for expenditures at that level.

 When the Authority determines that it is in the best interest of the Authority to increase or decrease its budget appropriation, it may do so by ordinance or resolution approved by the Governing Committee.
 The budget amounts shown in the financial statements are the final authorized amounts.